 We offer a few different treatment options depending on you and your child’s needs and preferences:

-Speech pathology for children.
+Speech pathology.
 We focus this aspect of our therapy on communication, which involves fluency, speech, language, and interaction with others.
 We improve day-to-day life for you and your child by teaching you ways to help them and understand them better through their way of communicating with you.
 Kids’ speech therapy is a strong option to help your child access traditional pathways and develop according to their age and societal expectations.
 We also address feeding and swallowing difficulties through sensory based approaches, creating a calm and enjoyable experience for your child.

 Occupation therapy.
-Your child will receive this therapy if they are having difficulties with daily activities such as going to the toilet, dressing themselves, eating, and sleeping.
-We help kids under six with injuries, disabilities, or illnesses to live a better life by improving the basic skills that they will need in their daily lives.
+Your child will receive this therapy if they are having difficulties with daily activities such toileting, dressing themselves, eating, and sleeping.
+We help kids under six with injuries, disabilities, or illnesses to live a better life by improving the basic skills that they will need in their daily routines.